bulletmark/eza-themes-picker/README.md

-Alternately, you can just run `eza-themes-picker <theme-dir>` to specify the theme source files directory explicitly as an argument, for first time usage, and `eza-themes-selector` will create the necessary symlink for you.
-Again, you only need to do this once and after that you can just run `eza-themes-selector` anytime to select and change/activate eza themes.
-E.g:
+Alternately, you can just run `eza-themes-picker <theme-dir>` to specify the theme source files directory explicitly as an argument, for first time usage, and `eza-themes-picker` will create the necessary symlink for you.
+Again, you only need to do this once and after that you can just run `eza-themes-picker` anytime to select and change/activate eza themes.

+I.e. to install [`eza-themes`][eza-themes] from github and enable + start `eza-themes-picker` selection, do the following:

 ```sh
 $ git clone https://github.com/eza-community/eza-themes.git